 Do you remember in the Old Testament how the people of Israel grumbled against God?
-He would send pestilence, fire, or some form of punishment.
+Their punishment would be in the form of pestilence, fire, or what was most fitting for the sin.

 As followers of Christ, we are different from the world.
 We are to be lights that shine (Philippians 2:15).
 And we cannot be lights that shine if we are being conformed to this world (Romans 12:12).
 We are to be lights that shine and give thanks (1 Thessalonians 5:18).